wso2-extensions/esb-inbound-kafka/docs/config.md

     </inboundEndpoint>
     ```

-    You can add the above inbound configuration via the Management Console too:
+    You can add the above inbound configuration via the WSO2 ESB Management Console as well:
             ![alt text](images/inbound_config.png)

-2. Given below is a sample Kafka configuration that can consume messages using a given topic or topics :
+2. Given below is a sample Kafka configuration that can consume messages using a given topic/s :
     >>Note : This configuration includes security.

     #### Inbound configuration with security